mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 ---
 title: "Deploying Syncthing on a Fly.io Cloud Server"
 date: 2023-05-29T00:00:00-04:00
+tags:
+  - syncthing
+  - fly.io
+images:
+  - syncthing-on-fly.io/syncthing-dashboard.png
+description: How to deploy Syncthing on a Fly.io cloud VM and configure it using built-in tools.
 ---

 I recently discovered [Syncthing](https://syncthing.net/), an open-source tool for syncing files across multiple machines.